 About Canvas and accessibility

-Canvas is the main virtual learning environment (VLE) which is used to support teaching and learning at Oxford and it is maintained by the Centre for Teaching and Learning.
-It is used for accessing course information, learning content and resources, submitting formative assignments, and working collaboratively with other students.
+Canvas is the main virtual learning environment (VLE) which is used to support teaching and learning at Oxford.
+It is maintained by the Centre for Teaching and Learning, and is used for accessing course information, learning content and resources, submitting formative assignments, and working collaboratively with other students.
 It also provides access to embedded services, including ORLO (Oxford Reading Lists Online) and Panopto, which is the University’s lecture capture service.

 Courses in Canvas contain various types of content and file types.
 For the vast majority of the content on Canvas (whether HTML pages or uploaded files), users should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software